sailaja-999/Credit-Card-Default-Prediction-ml-assignmet/README.md

-Here's a complete README.md section based on your dataset and actual results.

 Credit Card Default Prediction Using Machine Learning

-a.
-Problem Statement
+ Problem Statement:

 Financial institutions face significant risks due to customers defaulting on their credit card payments.
 The objective of this project is to predict whether a credit card customer will default on their payment in the following month based on demographic information, repayment history, bill statements, and previous payment records.

 Five machine learning classification algorithms were implemented and compared to identify the most effective model for predicting customer default behavior.
 A Streamlit web application was developed to provide an interactive interface for predicting the default risk of individual customers.

-b.
-Dataset Description
-Dataset Name
+ Dataset Description:

-Default of Credit Card Clients Dataset
+Dataset Name:Default of Credit Card Clients Dataset

 Dataset Source